coopdevs/certbot_nginx/README.md

 1. Add `certbot` PPA repository
 2. Install `certbot` and `python-certbot-nginx` packages
 3. `certbot` package will add a `renew` cron job and a systemd-timer ([More info](https://certbot.eff.org/#ubuntuxenial-nginx)
-4. Generate a Let's Encrypt SSL certificates for the given `domain_name` or `domain_names`.
+4. Generate a Let's Encrypt SSL certificates for the given `domain_name`.

-Also allow to generate and manage multiple certificates in the same host.
-You can define the var `domain_names` and configure a role to incude the this role in a loop.
-See [Multiple certificates creation](#example-playbook---multiple-certificates-creation) section.

 Role Variables
 --------------